Case studies of the commons

 • At the end of each class, all participants try to synthesize and conclude.

-• During the last two classes, students have to provide policy proposals to address a real-life social, economic and political crisis building on the commons (e.g., regarding the Greek/EU crisis as documented by the AGORA documentaries).
+• During the last class, students have to provide policy proposals to address a real-life social, economic and political crisis building on the commons (e.g., regarding the Greek/EU crisis as documented by the AGORA documentaries or the climate crisis).